manojtpillai/kubuculum/README.md

 kubuculum is a tool for running fio and other benchmarks in a k8s environment.
 One of its main goals is to support troubleshooting of performance problems across organizational boundaries.
-A typical scenario: a user outside your organization who is not an expert in your storage solution, is running it and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share benchmark output and system statistics for analysis.
+A typical scenario: a user outside your organization is running your storage solution and reporting performance issues; with kubuculum, you can have them run specific benchmarks and share benchmark output and system statistics with you for analysis.
 To this end:

 - The tool is written to be very simple to use.
 It should be possible to get going with it in a few minutes.